Gewerd-Strauss/GeneralHealthBots.ahk/README.md

 ## Intrusive

 By default, the bot will use _notify_ by maestrith to inform users.
 By checking or setting the _Intrusive_-setting, a gui will be created to notify the user.
 Press Enter to close the gui.
+While active, the next iteration  of the respective timer will not be started.

 ## HUD & Sound